-Contains the screen title and actions for user to save the data or exit the modal by tapping on the cancel button.
+Contains the screen title and actions for users to save the data or exit the modal by tapping on the “Cancel” button.

 B. Key information

 Allows a user to input the most important information about the object.
-Some input fields may be set to required in order to create the object.
+Some input fields may be set to required to create the object.
 In some cases, input fields may be pre-populated depending on if the object is linked to other objects.